JetBrains/space-dotnet-sdk/README.md

 An application webhook handler can be created by extending the `SpaceWebHookHandler` class, and then overriding one or all of its methods to react to certain events:

 * `HandleListCommandsAsync` is used to provide details about available slash commands to Space.
-* `HandleListMenuExtensionsAsync` is used to provide details about available menu extensions to Space.
 * `HandleMessageAsync` is called when a user sends our application a chat message.
 * `HandleMessageActionAsync` is called when a user interacts with our application by clicking a button.
 * `HandleMenuActionAsync` is called when a user interacts with our application by clicking a menu item on a message.